Action and Character

 A first college-level course in the fundamentals of acting, with an emphasis on the connections between dramatic action and character.
 Students learn how to analyze dramatic texts and bring them to life through a collaborative process, and by using body, voice and imagination.
 Classwork includes regular exercises designed to develop acting craft.
 Homework includes memorization, regular rehearsals and relevant reading, alongside practical research and short writing in various modes.
 Assignments progress toward realizing performed scenes.
-In addition to two two-hour class meetings per week, students participate in the equivalent of a two-hour per week laboratory experience coordinated with the department’s production season.

 How to handle overenrollment: Roster managed for balance of class years and interests; preference to majors, first-years and sophomores

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: This course will involve regular attendance and class participation, class discussion, reading, viewing and writing assignments, group work outside of class, rehearsal or other artistic assignments, as well as physical or vocal performance work and/or visual, aural, and physical analysis as applicable.
 Attendance at performances outside of class may also be required.